navidoptus/powerstore_backup/README.md

 ---

 ## Overview
 This script provides a fully automated solution for cloning and preparing NAS servers at the DR site for daily backups, targeting a Data Domain appliance.
-The workflow includes cloning, NDMP backup setup, and cleanup to ensure minimal storage usage.
+The workflow includes cloning, NDMP backup setup, and automated clone deletion after 35 days to optimize storage use.

 ### Key Features
 - **Automated Daily NAS Cloning**: Creates a new clone every day for backup purposes.
 - **Optional IP Assignment**: Assigns an IP to the clone if required for Data Domain connectivity.
 - **NDMP Backup Configuration**: Sets up NDMP on the clone, enabling backup access to Data Domain.
-- **Clone Deletion after Backup**: Removes the clone after backup to save space.
-- **Retention Policy for Snapshots**: Deletes snapshots older than 35 days.
+- **Automated Clone Deletion**: Deletes clones older than 35 days to maintain storage efficiency.

 ---